 Want the latest blog posts as they publish?
 Subscribe to this blog.

-Want the latest on my writing projects, speaking and teaching, along with comments on recent news in the field of counseling – sign up for my newsletter at – Newsletter.
+Want the latest on news from recoveryland, the field of counseling, my writing projects, speaking and teaching?
+Please sign up for my newsletter at – Newsletter.
 I promise not to share your email or to send you spam, and you can unsubscribe at any time.

-For more about David Joel Miller and my work in the areas of mental health, substance abuse and Co-occurring disorders see the about the author page or my Facebook author’s page, David Joel Miller.
-A list of books I have read and can recommend is over at Recommended Books.
-If you are in the Fresno California area, information about my private practice is at counselorfresno.com.
+For more about David Joel Miller and my work in the areas of mental health, substance abuse, and Co-occurring disorders see my Facebook author’s page, davidjoelmillerwriter.